 You could lower the cost of initial pre-launch efforts by defining a minimum viable product (MVP).
 This approach gets a working product in front of users more quickly and allows the improvement cycles to begin earlier, versus getting “everything perfect.”

 Continuous technology investment is critical.
-Regular product-style maintenance and improvements to key assets, like websites and association management systems, can save money in the long term, help avoid future costly re-platformings, and keep members and constituents happy.
+Regular product-style maintenance and improvements to key assets, like websites and association management systems, can save money in the long term, help avoid future costly re-platformings, and keep members and supporters happy.

 A product approach for a website design offers a more holistic, sustainable process and outcome.
 Best of all, your organization’s website always stays aligned with user needs and behaviors.